The Secret Role of Your AbsDec 15, 2014

-What do your abdominal muscles do?
-Most of us are concerned with the look and strength of our abs, but what is their purpose in the body?
-Most anatomy books will list actions such as flexing the lumbar spine to bring the chest towards the pelvis, performing side bends, rotating the trunk, and compressing abdominal contents.
-Although these might all be true, there is a much more important role the abs play in the body that most anatomy books overlook – breathing!
+Have you ever wondered what your abdominal muscles actually do?
+Most of us are concerned with the look and strength of our abs.
+But what is their purpose?
+If you read anatomy books, most list actions such as flexing the lumbar spine to bring the chest towards the pelvis, performing side bends, rotating the trunk, and compressing abdominal contents.
+And yes, these are all true!
+However, there is a much more important role the abs play in the body that most anatomy books overlook.
+What is it?
+Breathing!

-The abdominal muscles, specifically the internal and external obliques along with the transversus abdominis, are the primary muscles of forced expiration–breathing out.
-These muscles are only activated during forced expiration.
-Normal expiration is achieved through elastic recoil of the lung tissue.
+Let me explain.
+The abdominal muscles include the internal and external obliques along with the transversus abdominis.
+These are the primary muscles of forced expiration.
+(Read: breathing out.)
+In other words, the only time these muscles activate are during forced expiration.
+Elastic recoil of the lung tissue causes normal expiration.

+Let me elaborate.
 All of the abdominal muscles attach to the ribs.
-During forced expiration, the abdominal muscles help to expel air from the lungs by pulling the ribs in towards the center of the body and down toward the pelvis.
-Picture the image of squeezing a sponge.
-The abdominals help to squeeze the spongy tissues of the lungs to remove the air.
+So, during forced expiration, the abdominal muscles help to expel air from the lungs by pulling the ribs in towards the center of the body and down toward the pelvis.
+If you envision a squeezing sponge, you can get a clearer picture of what's happening.
+The abdominals help to squeeze the spongy tissues of the lungs in order to remove the air.

 Align Your Deep Core with Proper Exhalation

-When we don’t use our abs to exhale, our ribs are not pulled down and inward, leaving them flared out.
-We are stuck in the inhalation phase of respiration.
+When we don't use our abs to exhale, we don't pull our ribs down and inward.
+Instead, we leave them flared out.
+In other words, we are stuck in respiration's inhalation phase.
 This causes a negative chain reaction up and down the body, from tight hips to forward shoulders.

 When correcting posture, I approach the body from the inside out and from the center to the extremities.
 In the past, I have given primary attention to alignment of the shoulders in relation to the pelvis.
-Using this view, I was ignoring the position of the rib cage in between.
-The ever – important rib cage – with its multiple bones, wrapping from the back to the front of the body, surrounding the lungs, attaching to the abdominals and encompassing the diaphragm.
-The essential rib cage is in constant motion, affecting the tension and position of several muscles due to our life-sustaining need to breathe.
+However, using this view, I was ignoring the position of the rib cage in between.
+Bad mistake!
+The rib cage is actually very important.
+It wraps from the back to the front of the body, surrounds the lungs, attaches to the abdominals and encompasses the diaphragm.
+Thus, it is essential!
+It is in constant motion.
+And, it affects the tension and position of several muscles.
+Why?
+Because we have a life-sustaining need to breathe.

-As you sit there reading this article, I want you to relax and tune in to your body.
+Do me a favor.
+As you sit there reading this article, relax and tune in to your body.
 What do you observe?
-Your breath!
-The continuous rhythm of air flowing in and out of your body.
-This simple but constant movement has a widespread impact on your musculoskeletal system that can either help or harm.
+Your breath, of course!
+Notice the continuous rhythm of air flowing in and out of your body.
+This simple but constant movement widely impacts your musculoskeletal system.
+And the way that you do it that can either help or harm.

-The ideal alignment of your core, then, is to have the rib cage stacked on top of the pelvis, as seen in the picture to the left.
+Now, notice your position.
+If you look at the picture on the left, you can see ideal alignment.
+In other words, your rib cage stacks directly on top of the pelvis.
 If you think of your rib cage as a bell, you want the clapper (the part that rings the bell) hanging straight down.
 Pay attention to how this gives the body its normal spinal curves.

-When we don’t fully exhale and engage the abs, our bell is rung up and the clapper swings forward, as seen in the photo to the right.
-Notice how the chest and ribs are lifted up and away from the spine with the pelvis positioned behind them in a forward tilt.
+When we don't fully exhale and engage the abs, our bell is rung up and the clapper swings forward, as seen in the photo to the right.
+Notice how the chest and ribs lift up and away from the spine.
+And, the pelvis is positioned behind them in a forward tilt.

 This is the chain reaction I was referring to above.
 When your bell is not aligned, it has a negative effect that extends up and down the body.
 Below, the pelvis is forced into an anterior tilt, the lower back increases its arch, and the hips become restricted.
-Above, the shoulders are pushed back, losing their alignment with the pelvis; the neck becomes overextended; and the surrounding upper body muscles are overstressed as you have to work harder to hold the eyes level with the horizon.
-In this “bell rung up” position, the shoulders can also become limited in their range of motion, and often the left shoulder is elevated higher than the right.
+Above, the shoulders are pushed back, losing their alignment with the pelvis.
+Also, the neck becomes overextended.
+Finally, the surrounding upper body muscles are overstressed since you have to work harder to hold the eyes level with the horizon.
+In this "bell rung up" position, the shoulders can also become limited in their range of motion.
+And, often, the left shoulder is elevated higher than the right.

 To sum it up